Connect with us

 Company News

-China’s Foton to build Sh1.2 billion plant in Nairobi
+China’s Foton to Build Sh1.2bn Plant in Nairobi

-Foton’s Nairobi plant will have a capacity to manufacture about 10,000 vehicles a year.
+Foton’s Nairobi plant will have annual production capacity of 10,000 vehicles.

 Updated on